 Attendance Policy: A student who misses two consecutive weeks of class or a total of five absences may be dropped from the class.
-If you miss a class, you are expected to get the assignment from a classmate or the instructor.
 You are encouraged to come to my office during the office hours to catch up with the class.
 Any time you miss a class, you will receive a zero for that day's lab grade.